-CMR built an HO scale automobile bridge for a private customer based upon the Queensboro Bridge in New York.
+CMR built this amazing suspension bridge based on the Queensboro Bridge in New York.
+It features

-It features approach bridges,a five foot long suspension bridge and a three foot long truss bridge.
+approach bridges, a five foot long suspension bridge and a three foot long truss bridge.
 There

-yellow LEDs and the towers have blinking red LEDs.
-Light poles along the sidewalks were added later.
+crowned by yellow LEDs and the towers have blinking red LEDs.
+Light poles along the sidewalks

-Finished photos are at the top with production photos below.
+were added later.
+Finished photos of the model in our shop are at the top with production photos

 You can click on images to see a larger view.